learnlatex/learnlatex.github.io/SETTINGS.md

 ---
 # Site Settings (User Preferences)

-## Hic Sunt Dracones
+## Accept or Delete Cookies

+Cookies are small pieces of data that are stored by your browswe.
-By default no cookies are used by this site, but any options set on this page are set in cookies.
+By default no cookies are used by this site, but any options set on this page are stored in cookies.

 Accept cookies here to enable the use of cookies on this site and to enable the menu options below.

 <input id="accept" type="button" value="Accept Cookies" onclick="rlAllowCookies()">